 The science done in the department is critical to help understand the world we live in, in particular how organisms function in health and what goes wrong in disease.
-The pay offs are knowledge and ultimately cures.
+The pay-offs are knowledge and ultimately cures.
 Also crucial to our mission is to promote science in the community.
-Our by trainees and faculty participate in a number of activities, most prominent of which is SEEK, Science Engagement and Education for Kids.
+Our trainees and faculty participate in a number of activities, including SEEK, Science Engagement and Education for Kids, which originated in MIP.

-Seek is a new and developing program that grew out of visits by Physiology PhD students to local elementary schools including Wylie in Dexter and Holmes and Estabrook in Ypsilanti.
+SEEK is a developing program that grew out of visits by Physiology PhD students to local elementary schools.
 Our students designed and led hands-on activities designed to introduce how the brain, heart, digestive, immune and breathing systems work.
-This program has grown at the grass-roots level through word-of-mouth and now has students from several programs at Michigan participating.
+This program has grown at the grass-roots level through word-of-mouth and now has students participating from many programs at Michigan.

-These day or half-day visits are both useful and a lot of fun, but our goal for SEEK is to make it a more enduring exposure to science.
-We are working with the Center for Research on Learning and Teaching to incorporate more frequent, shorter visits to underserved schools as an option for completing requirements of the Teaching Certificate.
-This is a win-win: our trainees get to make science a part of the curriculum for kids and also gain valuable teaching and communication skills.
+To provide elementary school students with a more enduring exposure to science, for the 2019-2020 academic year we incorporated more frequent, shorter visits to underserved schools to help prepare their students for the state’s M-STEP exams.
+This is a win-win: Michigan trainees get to make science a part of the curriculum for kids and also gain valuable teaching and communication skills.

 There are multiple ways to be involved with SEEK.